mace015/MaceVC/README.md

  * Pretty error messaging in the Laravel 4 style.
  * CLI (Command Line Interface) for easily creating Controllers, Models and Middlewares!
  * Easy mailing with the build-in mail class!
+ * Session driver for easy use of sessions.

 There are lots of features that have yet to be implemented, if you have any good ideas, feel free to submit a pull request!